 A young, versatile defender who’s a full Germany international and has UEFA Champions League experience?
-RB Leipzig have struck the jackpot in signing Benjamin Henrichs, but what else is there to know about the Bayer Leverkusen academy graduate?
+RB Leipzig struck the jackpot in signing Benjamin Henrichs, but what else is there to know about the Bayer Leverkusen academy graduate?

 bundesliga.com fills in the blanks…